tabarra/txAdmin/docs/dev_notes.md

 ## Next up... ish
 - Dashboard stuff:
     - [ ] add testing for getServerStatsData
+    - StatsManager.svRuntime:
-    - [ ] StatsManager.svRuntime: write log optimizer and remove the webroute 30h filter
+        - [ ] write log optimizer and remove the webroute 30h filter
+        - [ ] fix: it's not wiping the log when detecting new boundaries
     - [ ] fix getMinTickIntervalMarker behavior when 0.2
     - [ ] buttons to show memory usage, maybe hide player count
     - [ ] calculate initial zoom of 30h, maybe some linear interpolation